 - NOTE: By making Dulce de leche this way, it will not achieve the colour like seen here.
 The dulce de Leche used in this recipe was purchased.

 Well friends, this is a great cookie recipe that I really hope you get a chance to make sometime.
 And let me know if you make them in the comments below.
 I’d love to hear from you.
 Happy baking and I see you all soon!

 Dulce de Leche Thumbprint Cookies

-Combine the flour and the salt and set aside.
+- Combine the flour and salt and set aside.

-Add the butter and sugar to a large mixing bowl and mix on high until light and fluffy.
+- Add the butter and sugar to a large mixing bowl and mix on high until light and fluffy.
 This will take about 3-4 minutes.
-Add in the egg yolk and vanilla extract until combined.
+Add in the egg yolks and vanilla extract until combined.
 Stir in flour until combined.
 Cover and chill the dough for about 1/2 an hour.